rogersilvasouza/awesome-photography/readme.md

 > This list aims to curate content that is interesting for photographers from around the world, if you feel the need please contribute

+> > Obs: Markdown format doesn't accept in a new tab so if you want to stay in the list use the right click open in new tab or hold the CMD button and click on the link.

 ## Contents

 List of content topics